 The timing could not have been better, for too long our state has been associated with so much sad, depressing news.
 It was time to show a positive story that reflects the warm, generous people in Colorado.

-Sekou Kamara, and his mother (far right),
+Bill Masure and Stephanie Riggs with Sekou Kamara, and his mother (far right), and another relative of Sekou's. |

 We first called Denver major Wellington Webb's office and connected with Sekou Kamara.
 Sekou grew up in Dakar, the capitol of Senegal, and helped us make the arrangements to travel to Oumar Dia's village.